Arizona RN Licensing Guide

 Overview

+As of July 2024, Arizona had over 116,000 active RN licenses statewide.
 The process to become a registered nurse in Arizona begins with education but involves several other steps and requirements.
 Obtaining an Arizona nursing license includes experience requirements, fingerprinting and background checks, examinations and lots of documentation, among other things.
 Licensure requirements are set by the Arizona State Board of Nursing (AZBN) whose members strive to protect the public’s welfare by ensuring Arizona RN license holders are competent to practice safely.

 About